Design class blogs

 Graphic Design and Art are expensive concentrations and purchasing materials, supplies and printing is required of students.

-A Bachelor of Fine Arts: Visual Communications (sometimes known as commercial art or graphic design) allows you to apply your creative abilities towards a career in advertising, publishing, corporate in-house design, and the ever growing new media design market.
+A Bachelor of Fine Arts: Design (sometimes known as visual communications, commercial art or graphic design) allows you to apply your creative abilities towards a career in advertising, publishing, corporate in-house design, and the ever growing new media design market.
 It demands you possess the skills, outlook, and sensitivity of a fine artist, the technical knowledge of a computer science major, and the market savvy of a marketing major.

 Learn a wide range of skills